Operators in the Orchestration Rules

 Assign or Equal

 Checks whether a field is equal to a value in the list.
-If the value is not found, adds the value to the list.
+A value will be assigned if empty.
+If the variable is populated it acts like Equals.

 Note: USM Anywhere completes the value according to the field you have selected.
 The structure is always "var" followed by the field name.
-In the example above, the first condition assigns the destination IP address to [var_destination_address], a list of variables, and the second condition looks for the source IP address that equals a variable in the list.
+In the example above, the first condition assigns the destination IP address to [var_destination_address] and a list of variables, and the second condition looks for the source IP address that equals a variable in the list.
 Essentially, when both conditions are met, you will see events or alarms whose destination IP address is the same as their source IP address.

-For example, source_username >> [user] mute length="6h" will trigger when user Bob is found, and will not trigger again for Bob in the next 6 hours.
-But when Mary meets the condition, it will alarm again, as “Mary” does not exist in the source_username list [“Bob“].
+For example, source_username >> [user] mute length="6h" will trigger when user Bob is found and will not trigger again for Bob in the next 6 hours.
+But when Mary meets the condition, it will trigger the alarm again, as “Mary” does not exist in the source_username list [“Bob“].

-Assign or Equal, case insensitive Assigns a value if empty.
+Assign or Equal, case insensitive Checks whether a field is equal to a value in the list.
+A value will be assigned if empty.
 If the variable is populated it acts like Equals, ignoring case considerations.

 Contains Checks for the presence of a substring in a string.